Saint Mary's Battery

 Saint Mary's Battery (Batterija ta' Santa Marija), also known as Comino Battery (Batterija ta' Kemmuna), is an artillery battery on the island of Comino in Malta.
-It was built by the Order of Saint John between 1715 and 1716 as one of a series of coastal fortifications around the coasts of the Maltese Islands.
+It was built by the Order of Saint John between 1715 and 1716 as one of a series of fortifications around the coasts of the Maltese Islands.

 History

 Saint Mary's Battery was built in 1715–1716 to protect the South Comino Channel, in conjunction with Wied Musa Battery on mainland Malta.
 Construction of the battery cost a total of 1018 scudi.
 It has a semi-circular gun platform ringed by a parapet with eight embrasures facing the sea.
 The battery has a single blockhouse, where the ammunition was stored.
 This was placed diagonally along the land front so that its two outer faces functioned as a redan.
 The land front also contains musketry loopholes.

 The battery was originally armed with two 24-pounder and four 6-pounder iron cannons, but it was abandoned by 1770.

 Prior to World War II, a Gozitan family lived in the battery.
 It was eventually abandoned, and a fig tree grew over the main entrance.

 A few of the battery's cannons were dragged into the gorge beneath the battery, in an attempt to take them to a foundry for smelting.
 The two 24-pounders were left lying inside the battery since these were too heavy to cart away.